myvu11/TOC-of-the-Future/README.md

 # Introduction
-This project work developed a new table of contents (TOC) version based on visualizations.
-The TOC is applicaple to ebooks of the EPUB format in the fiction book genre.
+This project developed a new table of contents (TOC) version based on visualizations.
+The TOC applies to ebooks of the EPUB format in the fiction book genre.
 This project lays the foundation to build software that on the input of an EPUB file a new one is outputtet containing a this work's TOC.

 The prototype is based on the novel *Of Mice and Men* by John Steinbeck obtained from the free ebook source EpubBooks.